ronen-aniti-projects/LQR-Quadcopter/README.md

 **Figure:** The Real-Imaginary Plot of the Closed-Loop Eigenvalues when **Q** = **I₁₂ₓ₁₂** and **R** = **I₄ₓ₄**

-## Improving Controller Performance
+## Verifying Expected Results
-I improve the controller performance by examining the settling time required for all quadcopter states to return to equilibrium following a small initial perturbation from hover.
+I verify expected results by examining the settling time required for all quadcopter states to return to equilibrium following a small initial perturbation from hover.
 To achieve this, I adjust the weighting matrices in the LQR cost function, changing the balance between penalizing state deviation and penalizing control effort.

 Initially, I set $\mathbf{R} = \mathbf{I}$, which applies an equal penalty to all control inputs.
 Under these conditions, and with an initial perturbation of $-0.025$ applied to all states, I simulate the closed-loop system and measure a settling time of approximately 1.91 seconds.
 To achieve faster stabilization, I reduce the penalty on control effort by choosing $\mathbf{R} = 0.1\mathbf{I}$, allowing the controller to respond more aggressively to deviations.